tjheffner/jekyll-portfolio/_posts/2015-09-22-pattern-lab-primer.markdown

 layout: post
 title:  "Pattern Lab Primer"
 date:   2015-09-22 00:00:00
-categories: "pattern lab" atomic design systems prototype style guides
+categories: pattern lab atomic design systems prototype style guides
 ---

 [Pattern Lab](http://patternlab.io){:target="_blank"} can seem daunting at first!
 There's a lot of ground to cover and options to configure properly to really make the most of what Pattern Lab offers.
 Luckily for us, people have created wonderful kits that do all of the configuration work for us.